RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/info.md

 The skyq platform allows you to control a SkyQ set top box.

-**Note:** Whilst it will pull back information for UK boxes for current channel and live programme, it will not for non-UK boxes (unless they happen to use the same data sources, which is unlikely).
-If there is sufficient interest I can add a config option to disable it trying to retrieve live TV info, so that the integration does not error.
-However, in my opinion it then becomes a very limited integration
+**Note:** Whilst it will pull back information for UK boxes for current channel and live programme, it will do this for a ver limited set of countries (currently UK and IT).
+If you are in an unsupported country, or don't want this information set 'live_tv' to False in yoru config.

 There is currently support for the following device types within Home Assistant: